RiceComp427-Spring2019/comp427-hw1-paranoia-WeixiZhu94/README.md

   - Referees may get biased and cater to one team in the game, which makes the game unfair.
 - Countermeasures:
-  - The stadium offer uranium test against drugs to avoid threat #1.
+  - The stadium offers uranium test against drugs to avoid threat #1.
 This should be cheap and only requires hiring doctors with expertise.
   - The stadium can offer both food and drinks free from drugs.
 Additionally, people can still put drugs into open food or water bottles.
 In response,